bkesterbyld/701-Glenside/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      If you plan are leaving early or love Irish exits, you're in luck!
       Augustine Lane just around the big Glenside curve is a 1-2 minute walk on the Southern /  Eastern side of the Glenside where there is a sidewalk.
 It looks like there is walking space across from Augustine, but that's just